 Sometimes, the best photos are those you never plan for.
 A few years ago, as I was having renovations done in my apartment, the electrician doing the work mentioned that he knew of a Bald Eagle’s nest on Fox Lake, about an hour away, and asked if I’d like to photograph the birds.
 When I accepted, I never knew I’d get one of the most famous bird photos of my career.

-When the Blue Heron landed near the eagles’ nest, the eagle straightened up almost like a cartoon, as if saying “Not here!” and took off to chase the heron away.
+When the Great Blue Heron landed near the eagles’ nest, the eagle straightened up almost like a cartoon, as if saying “Not here!” and took off to chase the heron away.
 Neither bird was attacking the other, but Bald Eagles can be fiercely defensive of their nesting territory, and the Great Blue Heron wasn’t at all welcome.

 Capturing an extraordinary moment of a Bald Eagle and Blue Heron

 I was shooting furiously, bending over the camera and twisting around as the birds moved.
 It was almost like a “dogfight” as the birds swerved and turned, and I felt like I was a machine gunner with my camera, just trying to keep them in frame.
 The shot I finally got was incredibly lucky, but sometimes you make your own luck – it wasn’t just happenstance that my electrician knew I did bird photography, or knew of the eagles’ nest, or invited me along.
 It’s all about the connections we make.